g-mero/esday/dev/templates/template-plugin.md

 ### Dependencies
 // TODO describe dependencies from other plugins and sequence of plugins, if applicable

-<NewPluginName> requires no other plugin.
+<NewPluginName> has no dependencies on other plugins.

 <NewPluginName> can be used together with the plugin Utc that must be loaded using esday.extend(...) before the plugin <NewPluginName>.